tizonia/tizonia-openmax-il/README.md

 all the dependencies.

-Finally, to use Spotify, Google Play Music and SoundCloud, introduce your credentials in Tizonia's config file:
+Finally, to use Spotify, Google Play Music and SoundCloud, introduce your credentials in Tizonia's config file (see inside this file for more information):

 _$HOME/.config/tizonia/tizonia.conf_